 In longer documents with lots of tables and figures, it is a favor to the reader to follow the table of contents with lists of figures and tables.
-Use the "Caption" style for figure and table titles, as illustrated in the CEC Document Template.
+Use the "Caption" style for this, as found in the CEC Report Template.